team-telnyx/telnyx-video-ios/README.md

 # Telnyx Video SDK for iOS
-This repository contains release for Telnyx's Video SDK for iOS.
-These releases can be installed as CocoaPod or manually into your project.
+This repository contains releases of Telnyx's Video SDK for iOS.
+These releases can be installed as a CocoaPod or manually into your project.